learningequality/ka-lite/INSTALL.md

 ### 1. Install Python

-Install Python (version 2.6 or 2.7), if not already installed ([download Python 2.7](http://www.python.org/download/releases/2.7.3/)).
-On 32-bit Windows, use the [x86 MSI Installer](http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi), and on 64-bit Windows, use the [X86-64 MSI Installer](http://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi).
+Install Python (version 2.6 or 2.7), if not already installed ([download Python 2.7](https://www.python.org/download/releases/2.7.6/)).
+On 32-bit Windows, use the [x86 MSI Installer](https://www.python.org/ftp/python/2.7.6/python-2.7.6.msi), and on 64-bit Windows, use the [X86-64 MSI Installer](https://www.python.org/ftp/python/2.7.6/python-2.7.6.amd64.msi).

 You will need Python to be on your system PATH, so that it can be run from the command prompt (cmd.exe); see this video about [adding Python to the PATH](http://www.youtube.com/watch?v=ndNlFy-5GKA&hd=1#t=243s) (note that this is for version 2.7; just adapt the paths for older versions).
-It may be good to add `;C:\Python27\;C:\Python27\Scripts` to your path, instead of just `;C:\Python27\` as recommended in the video.
+It may be good to add `;C:\Python27\;C:\Python27\Tools\Scripts` to your path, instead of just `;C:\Python27\` as recommended in the video.

 ### 2. Install git

-Install the latest version of [git for Windows](http://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git), using all the default options EXCEPT be sure to choose the "Run Git from the Windows Command Prompt" (middle) option on the "Adjusting your PATH environment" page (KA Lite needs to have git accessible on the PATH for updating purposes).
+Install the latest version of [git for Windows](http://git-scm.com/download/win), using all the default options EXCEPT be sure to choose the "Use Git from the Windows Command Prompt" (middle) option on the "Adjusting your PATH environment" page (KA Lite needs to have git accessible on the PATH for updating purposes).

 ### 3. Download KA Lite